Third JCOMM Workshop on Advances in Marine Climatology (CLIMAR-III)

 Authors of both the oral and poster sessions were strongly

-encouraged to submit a full paper to this special journal issue, due 31
+encouraged to submit a full paper to this special journal issue,

-by approximately late 2009.
-(Alternatively, opportunities are available
+(Alternatively, opportunities were available

 for publication by any interested authors in a new Polish scientific